Spontaneous symmetry breaking in nonlinear superradiance: Numerical implementation

 For streamlining purposes, the solutions for the different initial conditions are stored as multidimensional tensors and solved jointly.
 The solution-dependent coefficients proportional to e.g. $\alpha_{\nu; \xi}$ and $\expval{\hat{S}_-}_{\psi_\xi}$ are applied after matrix multiplication.

-The selected solver algorithm is \texttt{exprb32}, the 3rd-order exponential Rosenbrock solver with 2nd-order error estimation.
+The selected solver algorithm is the Rosenbrock-Euler scheme.
 The $\varphi$-functions required for the Rosenbrock method's operation are computed as Taylor expansions up to the floating point error.
 All calculations are done in FP32 precision.
-For these parameters, a photonic band with $N_p=6$ virtual photons and $N_m = 12$ discretised modes, as well as $N_e=40$ atoms as per the main text, the runtime of a solution encompassing 512 trajectories we attain on a single NVIDIA A100 GPU is approximately 265 minutes.
+The fixed time step is set to $\Delta t = 0.01$.
+For these parameters, a photonic band with $N_p=6$ virtual photons and $N_m = 12$ discretized modes, as well as $N_e=40$ atoms as per the main text, the runtime of a solution encompassing 256 trajectories we attain on a single NVIDIA A100 GPU is approximately 265 minutes.